GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn-origin-trial/index.md

 browser data.

 1. Navigate to `chrome://history`.
-2. In the search history box, search for the RP origin.
+2. In the search history box, enter the origin of the RP.
-3. Click the 3 dot icon and remove it from history.
+3. Click the three-dot icon &#8942; and select **Remove from history**.
 4. Restart Chrome.

 ## Participate in the origin trial